Z-Crits are informal, fast-paced online crit sessions for artists. Registration for Z-Crits session 7 is now open.

 You will have the opportunity to present an image of your work to the group.
 You will then split into smaller breakout groups for feedback.
 We try to arrange these according to areas of interest.

 - Participants present work for 3 minutes each to the whole group – (54 mins)

-- Tea break – (10 minutes)
+- Break – (10 minutes)

-- Breakout groups reconvene – evaluation, next steps and contact sharing – (10 mins)
+- Breakout groups reconvene – evaluation, next steps, and contact sharing – (10 mins)

 Chloe Cooper is an artist and educator.
 She makes performative workshops and instructional videos that splash about in the rocky waters of sexual politics, consumer relations and bodies at work.
 Chloe has recently exhibited and performed works at BIAS, A/Side-B/Side, London (2020); The Body Politic, Catalyst Arts, Belfast (2019); To whom the flesh / My flesh / Still connects me, The Poetry Society, London (2019); and 50 years of new society, nGbK, Berlin (2019).
 Chloe has been actively involved in peer support groups for over 12 years and runs peer mentoring workshops with Artquest as part of the Bloomberg New Contemporaries public programme.
 Her peer support group has been meeting online weekly since lockdown and she facilitated her first public crit online as part of 12ø’s 30works30days in April 2020.